techbrett/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 ### Manage numbers

 The Manage numbers page provides an initial check to make sure the number format is recognized by the wizard, matches the country or region you specified, and is a valid number.
-If the number validation summary isn't successful, check the number and country or region and try again.
-Otherwise, continue.
+If the number validation summary isn't successful, view the details to understand the reason.
+Click on **View details** in the Number validation summary, or click on the red text in the summary below **Validation status** to check the reasons for phone number failure.
+If failure is not understood, you may create a case with the TNS-Service Desk team through the [Phone Number Service Center portal](https://pstnsd.powerappsportals.com/create-ticket/).
+The Number validation summary must indicated all numbers are valid before the wizard can continue.
+If there are no errors, continue.

 ### Add account information